utkarsh0702/utkarsh0702/README.md

 ## About Me

-I am very enthusistic about deep learning, human brain and the cognitive senses and aspirng to become a Machine Learning Engineer.
+I am very enthusistic about deep learning, human brain and the cognitive senses:sweat_smile: and aspirng to become a Machine Learning Engineer.

 - 🔭 I’m currently a Learner and an Enthusiast
 - 🌱 I’m currently learning **Deep Learning** and Explorating new domains and unknow horizons.